djeada/Bash-Scripts/README.md

 ```

 <h1>Formatting</h1>

-<a href="https://github.com/lovesegfault/beautysh">Beautysh</a> is a great way to keep your formatting consistent.
+It is important to keep the formatting of your script as consistent as possible. <a href="https://github.com/lovesegfault/beautysh">Beautysh</a> is an amazing tool that helps you to format your script.
+To use it, just run the following command in a directory where your scripts are located:

 ```bash
 beautysh **/*.sh